-Bay House School is proud to offer drama once a fortnight for pupils in year 7 and once a week for pupils in years 8 and 9.
-Pupils get the chance to:
+Bay House School is proud to offer drama once a week for all pupils in KS3.
+Within the subject pupils get the chance to:

-Drama is taught in a designated drama/dance block and pupils will explore particular drama skills and build on them year on year.
+Drama is taught in a designated drama block and pupils will explore particular drama skills and build on them year on year.
 From exploring thematic work and the world of Ancient Greek theatre, to masks and melodrama, to believable character work and different theatre styles, we prepare pupils for GCSE.

 Those who opt not to study GCSE Drama will have gained and developed transferable skills to use outside the classroom, from confidence, to public speaking and team work skills.

 We will give every pupil the chance to succeed and an opportunity to be involved in a wide range of school based and community co-curricular projects and theatre trips.